 What’s your favorite kid’s book about African American history?
 Tell us in the comments below.

-All book covers courtesy Goodreads; photo of Mae Jemison courtesy Wikimedia commons.
+All book covers courtesy Goodreads unless otherwise specified; photo of Mae Jemison courtesy Wikimedia commons.